Witiko/doctoral-thesis/defense.md

 does not invalidate the old and mathematicians rely on their discipline's rich published heritage.
-However, since the advent of the world wide web, math literature has more than doubled in volume, which makes it increasingly difficult to find math results without specialized math-aware search engines.
+However, since the advent of the world wide web, math literature has more than doubled in volume, which makes it increasingly difficult to find math results without specialized *math-aware search engines*.

-Thankfully, such search engines do exist and they are actively deployed in digital mathematical libraries.
+Thankfully, such search engines do exist and they are actively deployed in *digital mathematical libraries*.
 First, optical character recognition is used to extract both text and math formulae from scanned documents.
 Then, specialized representations are used to enable fast and accurate retrieval using advanced math queries.
 However, user studies [@libbrecht2006methods] [@miller2013three]